jb-engine/challenges_archived/django/README.md

 - Add Django Nested Routers library to your project by using Pipenv

-- Configure your urls, views, and serializers so that:
+- Design your API according to specifications below.
+You can use ModelViewSet and ModelSerializer to automatically handle the diffent API HTTP methods, and test and customize if any customization is needed.
+Knowing that, create urls, views, serializers for all your models so that:
   - endpoint /schools/:id/students will return students who belong to school :id (GET)
   - endpoint /schools/:id/students will allow student creation in the school :id (POST)
   - your nested endpoint will allow GET/PUT/PATCH/DELETE methods on /schools/:id/students/:id